Market supervision

 What does the reporting obligation entail?

 The reporting obligation applies to trading on energy commodities and related financial derivatives.
 “Energy commodities” refers to electricity and natural gas, including liquefied natural gas or LNG.
-The reporting obligation applies to both completed transactions and offers.
+Both executed transactions and orders to trade (bids/offers) fall within the scope of reporting.
 Transactions to be reported include transactions involving the delivery, production or transmission of electricity or natural gas in an EU or EEA state.
 The reporting obligation on transmission only applies to transmission contracts between two or more market places or bidding zones (for example, at present Finland is a single bidding zone and transmission contracts within a single bidding zone are not to be reported).

 The Implementing Regulation further specifies the following details regarding reporting, for example: